-There’s no spa, but you can have various Yucatan-influenced treatments in the comfort of your own room.
+There’s no spa, but you can have various Yucatan-influenced treatments at the neighbouring spa hut located by the beach.
 There are Maya cocoa body scrubs, a deep tissue rosemary and eucalyptus massage, and a skin-reviving treatment that uses mineral-rich clay from local cenotes.

 Tulum has a tropical climate, so bring that insect repellant.
 If you’re bringing makeup, opt for something light and minimal – anything heavy is liable to start sliding south in the heat.
 Better still, ditch it all together – Tulum’s that sort of place.

 With sandy paths and stairs to contend with, this one’s not suited to wheelchair users.
 Smoking is not allowed on the property.

 Over-12s are welcome, but the mellow atmosphere means the hotel’s best suited to older teens and adults.

 You’ll be further from the road if you sit closer to the centre.
 It’s not a particularly busy one, but ignorance of any passing cars will only add to the intimate atmosphere.